Ike Weir: Late career, retirement

 His tenth-round knockout at the hands of Mike Sears at the Hoffman Club in Lynne, Massachusetts on March 17, 1898 was his last official bout and ended his boxing career.
 Sears himself asked the referee to stop the bout as Weir was helpless.
-Weir was at the end of a harsh career at thirty-one, while Sears was then years younger and had the energy of a youth.
+Weir was at the end of a harsh career at thirty-one, while Sears was then years younger.

 Career as a horse trainer

 After quitting the ring, Weir made a living as a horse trainer for the Vanderbilt family, and he, often accompanied by his wife, frequented the horse shows at Madison Square Garden where he could stay close to his stable.
 He was still training horses for wealthy clients in April 1904.
 He lived out his remaining days in Charlestown, Massachusetts, and died on September 12, 1908, at age 41.
 He had been suffering for two years from an accident he had while riding a horse, and had not improved after several operations.
 According to at least one source, he died bankrupt, and his medical expenses were covered by a collection taken by fans at a match a few weeks before his death.
 He was survived by his wife Henrietta.